zcrayman/tut-data/2/README.ftl.md

     <@snippet "build.gradle" "deps" "/complete" />

-## Start with a (failing) test, introducing MongoTemplate
+## Start with a (failing) test: Introducing MongoTemplate

 Before you can implement the Repository, you have to build something that will use it.
-In this case, you will start by writing a simple test case that attempts to store a `MenuItem`.
+In this case, you will start by writing a simple test case that attempts to store a `MenuItem` using `MongoTemplate`.

-Before you do that, however, you need some tools to test with.
+`MongoTemplate` is one of the core classes provided by [Spring Data Mongo](http://www.springsource.org/spring-data/mongodb).
+It follows the familiar [Template Method pattern](http://en.wikipedia.org/wiki/Template_method_pattern) that is used extensively in other parts of Spring, such as `JmsTemplate`, `JdbcTemplate` and `RestTemplate`.

-`MongoTemplate` is one of the core classes provided by Spring Data Mongo.
-It follows the familiar template pattern that is used extensively in other parts of Spring, such as `JmsTemplate`, `JdbcTemplate` and `RestTemplate`.
-With respect to MongoDB, MongoTemplate does the leg work of connecting to a MongoDB server while also exposing a large amount of functionality.
+With respect to MongoDB, MongoTemplate does the leg work of connecting to a MongoDB server and managing the necessary resources involved, while also exposing a simple API that provides a large amount of functionality.

 Test Driven Development guides you to test the smallest piece of the system you can, and then build your tests outwards from that.
 This builds confidence in the system as a whole.

-The smallest piece in this case is the domain class, MenuItem.
+The smallest piece in this case is the Persistence domain class, `MenuItem`.
 It will contain mapping and configuration information describing how it should be persisted into the database.

 There are two existing helper classes, `com.yummynoodlebar.persistence.domain.fixture.PersistenceFixture` and `com.yummynoodlebar.persistence.domain.fixture.MongoAssertions`
 They provide some methods we can use to make our tests a bit more readable.

-Create `MenuItemMappingIntegrationTests` as follows:
+Create a test called `MenuItemMappingIntegrationTests` that contains the following:

     <@snippet "src/test/java/com/yummynoodlebar/persistence/integration/MenuItemMappingIntegrationTests.java" "top" "/complete" />

-This is a simple usage of MongoTemplate, using the persistence.domain.MenuItem class to push data into and out of a Mongo Collection.
-This test class will verify that MenuItem works as expected against a real, running MongoDB instance.
+This is a simple usage of `MongoTemplate` that uses the `persistence.domain.MenuItem` class to push data into and out of a Mongo Collection.
+This test class will verify that `MenuItem` works as expected against a real, running MongoDB instance.

-Here, the test ensures that the mapping works as expected, and the document appears in the expected shape in the collection.
-It also tests that the indexes that we expect have also been initialised.
+The test ensures that the mapping works as expected and the document appears in the expected shape in the collection.
+It also tests that the indexes that you expect have also been initialised.

-Run this test, it will fail, as the mapping is not as expected, the collection being used is wrong, and the indexes are not being fully created
+Run this test and it will fail as the mapping is not as expected, the collection being used is wrong, and the indexes are not being fully created.

-We can now move onto altering our domain class to ensure it persists correctly.
+It's now time to alter your domain class to ensure it persists correctly.

 Open `com.yummynoodlebar.persistence.domain.MenuItem`, and add the annotations @Document, @Id and @Indexed to bring the domain into line with the test expectations.